di-ni/di-ni.github.io/_pages/research.md

 layout: page
 title: Research
 permalink: /research/
+author_profile: true
 ---
+Nature showcases small organisms with remarkable individual locomotion and collective behaviors
+– from hummingbirds demonstrating great agility and precise hovering, to schools of fish navigating thousands of miles in adaptive group patterns.
+Imagine replicating such feats with swarms of small robots.

 My research draws inspiration from biological systems to overcome the challenges in miniaturize robotic swarms.
 I aim to develop cost-effective, small-scale robots for practical applications, such as exploring cluttered environments, monitoring ecosystems, and gathering high-resolution ocean observations.

 # Research Areas